 Build an engaging performance management process

 Performance management and feedback sessions must be more of a discussion than a monologue.
 Nobody wants to hear about what they did wrong over and over.
 That’s not the reason why people spend 10-12 hours each day at work.
 They invest more time to experiment, make mistakes and learn from them.
 With this they expect their leaders to help them grow.
-Therefore, while building a performance management process make sure that you are putting each individual team member at the center of performance management.
+Therefore, while building an all performance management process make sure that you are putting each individual team member at the center of performance management.

 Here’s how successful world leaders do it-